|

 on the right is a Meissen porcelain; Germany; ca.1770.

-dogs are thought by many historians to be the "Blanquito", progenitor
+These dogs are thought by many historians to be the "Blanquito",

-of all modern small breed dogs and named for its white color.
-The Blanquito
+progenitor of all modern small breed dogs and named for its white color.

-indigenous to Malta were called "Maltese".
-However, those were sturdier
+The Blanquito indigenous to Malta were called "Maltese".
+However,

-Emperor Claudius owned several of them (AD 41 - AD 54).
-Their images were
+several of them (AD 41 - AD 54).
+Images of these dogs were a common theme

 Over the ages, Blanquito appeared with increasingly softer